timothygmitchell/MICE_ML_Ensemble/README.md

 Since models were trained on multiple imputations, ensembles of such models showed greater diversity, better regularizing properties, and less sensitivity to overfitting.
 I tested two kinds of ensembles, random forests and gradient boosted machines, and pooled together votes to make predictions.

 In the first case I aggregated decision trees from 20 random forests trained on 20 imputations of the training data, then made predictions using 20 imputations of the testing data.
-In the second case, I trained 400 GBMs, so that each imputation of the training data was paired once with each imputation of the testing data during the train/test split.
+In the second case, I trained 400 GBMs, so that each imputation of the training data (20) was paired once with each imputation of the testing data (20).

 Random forests achieved 79% accuracy.
 I found that sub-sampling without replacement had better results than bootstrapping.
 Sub-sampling can optimize the bias-variance tradeoff.